 Put on the new self, created to be like God in true righteousness and holiness.
 Ephesians 4:24 (NIV)

-As I mentioned yesterday, your character is essentially the sum of your habits; it is how you habitually act.
-The Bible says, "Put on the new self, created to be like God in true righteousness and holiness."
-(Ephesians 4:24 NIV)
+Your character is essentially the sum of your habits; it is how you habitually act.
+The Bible says, "Put on the new self, created to be like God in true righteousness and holiness" (Ephesians 4:24 NIV).